 Any case which raises a concern under the criteria in Section 3, Risk Factors that the young person is being sexually abused or is at risk of sexual abuse, or a disclosure is made, or that there are any other serious, complex or child protection concerns, should be referred to Children's Social Care (see Making a Referral to Social Care Procedure).

 If there are concerns that the child or young person may be at risk of abuse through sexual exploitation, trafficking / modern slavery, a referral to Children's Social Care must be made without delay.
-See Children Abused Through Child Sexual Exploitation (CSE) Procedure.
+See Children at Risk of Exploitation (CRE) Procedure.

 When a referral is received by Children's Social Care a Strategy Discussion/Meeting should be undertaken, informed by the assessment undertaken using this procedure and, in the majority of cases, may be largely for the purposes of consultation, information sharing and decision making.

 The Sexual Offences Act 2003 does make provision for young people, of any age, to be offered confidential professional advice on contraception, condoms, pregnancy and abortion.

 The Act states that a person is not guilty of aiding, abetting or counselling a sexual offence against a child where s/he is acting for the purpose of:

 - Protecting a child from pregnancy or sexually transmitted infection;